 - Links to your other books

-And of course, the large and clear Buy Button should stand out on the page.
+And the large and clear Buy Button should stand out on the page.

 Clear Call to Action (CTA) to buy the book

 Alright, the last piece of the content puzzle is a calendar.
-I really like creating a unique Google Calendar and embedding it on your website.
-This allows you all the scheduling control of a Google calendar and with the pervasiveness of Google, it’s very likely visitors will be able to add events from your calendar to theirs (so long as they use Google Calendar too).
+I like creating a unique Google Calendar and embedding it on your website.
+This allows you all the scheduling control of a Google calendar and with the pervasiveness of Google, it’s likely visitors will add events from your calendar to theirs (so long as they use Google Calendar too).

-Use this calendar to track your events, as well as any events at your local bookstores or national conventions.
-It’s unlikely this calendar will be a high traffic page, but if you embed it in the footer or sidebar it will get some eyes on it.
+Use this calendar to track your events, and any events at your local bookstores or national conventions.
+It’s unlikely this calendar will be a high traffic page, but if you embed it in the footer or sidebar, it will get some eyes on it.
 WordPress makes adding a calendar relatively easy for most themes.